 There are several savings accounts designed to help you save towards a deposit on a mortgage.

-You can save into a government backed savings account called the Help to Buy ISA, which pays you a bonus once you have saved a set amount.
+You can save into a government-backed savings account called the Lifetime ISA, which pays a bonus of up to £1000 every year.

 Make sure that you find an account that pays you a good interest rate but also gives you the access to your money in case of emergencies.